infinite-industries/infinite/docs/backup-process.md

 to backups.
 When Github organization (team) members instantiate Codespaces environments, credentials for this user are suppplied to the environment.

-### Future Work
+## Future Work

 - Azure provides an automated backup functionality for Azure Postgres.
 Enable (and document) it.

-- The deployment configuration needs to be addressed: currently, it only configures the backup: it doesn't **perform** one.

 - The read-only IAM account used to read backups should be renamed from 's3-backup-ro' to 'github-codespaces' to indicate the environment which uses the account.